 Conflicts and the Judgment of Right

 One common source of conflict in goals involves the judgment of what is right and what is wrong.
 If you have a personal goal to be very rich, and another conflicting goal to have a lot of personal time, then this conflict could be resolved if you could rob a bank.
 The only problem with that goal is that it contradicts the goals of other individuals, who would like to have only honest and hard-working people have the money they have earned.
-Having a consistent set of goals is therefore an issue of internal consistency within an individual as well as an issue of intentional consistency among various individuals.
+Having a consistent set of goals is, therefore, an issue of internal consistency within an individual as well as an issue of intentional consistency among various individuals.

 This consistency in turn depends on some things that we consider “right” goals in society.
 These can include, for instance, the right to education, the right to healthcare, the right to a family, the right to a house, the right to food, the right to decent living, the right to a dignified retirement, etc. Underlying the idea that we have rights is the idea that something is morally correct.
 Clearly, there is nothing “rational” about these “rights”.
 There could also be a society in which some or all of these may not be rights, while other things might be considered rights.
 Politicians frequently debate the notion of “right” and “wrong”, and people choose those politicians based on their personal goals.

-The point is that there is a rationality involved in determining goals, but that rationality doesn’t discuss the issue of true and false based on an axiomatic basis; it rather discusses the issue of what we consider good or bad, followed by right or wrong.
+The point is that there is rationality involved in determining goals, but that rationality doesn’t discuss the issue of true and false based on an axiomatic basis; it rather discusses the issue of what we consider good or bad, followed by right or wrong.
 This rationality deals in what we consider valid goals for individuals, and by implication for society as a whole.
-It is important to find a consistent set of morals, which then lead to a consistent set of goals, before a consistent set of axioms can be employed to solve the problems and meet the goals.
+It is important to find a consistent set of morals, which then lead to a consistent set of goals before a consistent set of axioms can be employed to solve the problems and meet the goals.

 Goals Depend on Morality

 Ultimately, which goals are right can only be decided if a system of moral values has been predetermined.
 From the standpoint of goals, these moral values are choices, just as from the standpoint of reasoning, the problems to be solved are choices.
 Our moral values decide what we consider right or wrong.
 These notions of morality are ideally expected to subordinate our notions of good or bad.
 By definition, happiness is good, and distress is bad.
 But what makes you happy or distressed isn’t a priori determined.
 Your notion of happiness depends on your personality, or what you deem to be good or bad for you.
 Similarly, our moral values are not given a priori.
-They too are choices in a society wihch decides some collective morals to be the chosen ones for that social organization of mutual peace and respect.
+They too are choices in a society that decides some collective morals to be the chosen ones for that social organization of mutual peace and respect.

 Ideally, our sense of right decides our definition of good, and our definition of good determines what we consider true, our notion of truth prescribes what is meaningful, and the notion of meaningfulness determines what we see and do.
-Each one of them involves choices, but you can push the problem of choice one step backwards by basing your choice on something else.
+Each one of them involves choices, but you can push the problem of choice one step backward by basing your choice on something else.
 However, in many cases, these relations can be inverted.
-For instance, we can subordinate the question of right to the question of good, when we become selfish, and start acting in our interest rather than the collective interest.
+For instance, we can subordinate the question of the right to the question of good, when we become selfish, and start acting in our interest rather than the collective interest.
 Then, our notion of good decides our definition of right, our definition of right defines what is true, the notion of truth defines what is meaningful, and so forth.
 In some cases, the notion of truth might also subordinate the notions of right and good; we might say that we must follow the truth, even if it is painful to me, and hurtful to others.

-A set of physical states can be given many meanings, which appear as choice.
-You can push the problem back by defining a set of axioms which decide your language—i.e. the mapping between physics and semantics.
+A set of physical states can be given many meanings, which appear as a choice.
+You can push the problem back by defining a set of axioms that decide your language—i.e. the mapping between physics and semantics.
 Now, the selection of an axiom-set appears as a choice.
-You can further push this problem backwards and define a set of goals or the notion of good and bad, which produce the axioms, and this selection of goals becomes the new choice.
-You can even take this problem a step backwards and define the goals based on a set of moral values, or what constitutes our sense of right and wrong, and the selection of these moral values now appears as a choice.
+You can further push this problem backward and define a set of goals or the notion of good and bad, which produce the axioms, and this selection of goals becomes the new choice.
+You can even take this problem a step backward and define the goals based on a set of moral values, or what constitutes our sense of right and wrong, and the selection of these moral values now appears as a choice.